-69. Both marks which in themselves have distinctive character and those which subsequently acquire it by reason of the use made left to the discretion of the national courts.
+71. In my view, use should, firstly, have continued for a reasonable length of time, to be left to the discretion of the national courts.
 That would enable the soundness of the mark to be tested and prevent a proliferation of marks which are used occasionally or periodically and have no serious prospect of enduring.
 In addition, it gives those with a legitimate interest sufficient time to raise any objections to or challenge the registration of the trade mark.